 We started on one side behind the barn.
 We quickly dubbed it Big Dig 1* when we discovered the layer upon layer of broken tiles and how far down we would have to dig before clearing it all.
 And the sheer volume was also why we ended up only digging out one side of the barn.
 Side A took us a year to dig and clear.

-So now we turn our attention to Big Dig 1, side B, the other side of the garden behind our barn.
+Then we turned our attention to Big Dig 1, side B, the other side of the garden behind our barn.
 Other than the bottom garden, this is the last bastion of overgrown, in much need of restoration area.
 And since it is what greets you when you enter the garden, it gets dibs on time over the end of the garden.
 It is also about twice the size of Big Dig 1, Side A, so is taking twice as long.

 First there is the prep work to do.
 The whole area is overgrown with weeds.
 And there is a very large mound of dirt that came from Side A to shift.
 But there is a conundrum.
 We have to dig out the broken tiles on that side, and thus add to the mound of dirt, but the mound of dirt sits on the buried tiles.

 Originally this dirt mound was going to assist in filling raised beds in the veg garden.
-But due to the lockdown this year we didn’t get to get pallets to make the raised beds.
+But due to the lockdowns we didn’t get to get pallets to make the raised beds.
 So the dirt mound was never used.
 (Except by the ducks, who like to play King of the Mountain.)
 The plan now for the dirt is to use it to level out the area in eventual preparation for a deck and lawn area.
-But first it has to be shifted out of the way.
+But first it had to be shifted out of the way.
 Sigh.

-Actually first, there is the weeding, as even the mound of dirt is now covered in them.
-And so Big Dig 1, side B commenced this past weekend by pulling weeds, with the ever so helpful ducks of course.
+Actually first, there was and always is the weeding, as even the moved mound of dirt is once again covered in them.
+And so Big Dig 1, side B commenced this past week by pulling weeds, with the ever so helpful ducks of course.
 They do love gardening.
 Even Chewie (our dog) and Lappy (one of cats) gave a paw.

 Weeding with ducks in Big Dig 1, side B works like this.
 I have a seat on the ground, on my gardening cushion for some level of cleanliness.
 (Ha!)
 Three buckets are to hand and one plastic bag.